 It’s a closed ecosystem with enough water and nutrients to last it for decades.
 The plant gets about 2 hours of direct sunlight and during this time it gets very humid.

 A few months after closing the bottle I noticed the development of vertical stolons (rhizomes?).

 Interestingly those not directly in contact with water condensation on the glass surface or parts of the plant itself started changing their form.

 All stolons suspended in the moist air took up a fluffy form with what appears to be very fine hair.

 At this point I’m wondering if this is some sort of moisture collection mechanism or a type of fungus attacking the plant.

 It’s winter here in Australia and my zoysia grass is flowering with patches of ripe seeds ready for harvesting.
-Continue reading Seed Comparison: Zoysia Tenuifolia vs Zoysia Matrella
+Continue reading Zoysia Matrella Seed

 When I had the old turf removed I refused to use roundup to kill any remaining grass, instead I plucked manually and tried to do a thorough job.
 Continue reading Morning Dew Helps With Old Turf Detection